srirajan/docs-developer-blog/_posts/2018-12-10-aws-app-mesh.md

 ---

-AWS App Mesh is the latest addition to AWS container services.
-AWS App Mesh is a service mesh to help manage and control containerized microservices.
+AWS App Mesh is the latest addition to AWS product potfolio.
+To quote AWS "AWS App Mesh makes it easy to monitor and control microservices running on AWS."
+AWS App Mesh is in public preview as of this post and we will take a brief look at it.

 **Why do you need a service mesh**